Publishing

 Building

-To bundle your application you can simply run dx bundle --release to produce a final app with all the optimizations and assets builtin.
+To bundle your application you can simply run dx bundle --release (also add --features bundle if you're using that, see the this for more) to produce a final app with all the optimizations and assets builtin.

-Once you've ran dx bundle --release, your app should be accessible in
+Once you've ran the command, your app should be accessible in dist/bundle/.

 For example, a macOS app would look like this: